dentonzh/Eggspress/app/_workspace/my_posts/welcome_to_eggspress.md

 ---

 We're so egg-cited to have you here!
 I'm [Eggie](my_authors/eggie.md) and this is my friend [Byline](my_authors/beakster.md).
 In this post, we'll show off all of the elements you'll be able to include in your posts!
-We'll look at headings, tables, blockquotes, and even a few footnotes.
+We'll look at headings, tables, blockquotes, code blocks, and even a few footnotes.
 Let's dive in!

 ## How do I add content to my posts?

-In addition to the content you're reading here, you could add sidebar data, author information, and much more.
-Most of that is set through the "[frontmatter](https://eggspress.vercel.app/blog/frontmatter)."
-If you need help getting started with editing this content, we recommend starting with [Editing Eggspress Content](https://eggspress.vercel.app/blog/editing-content) from the official [Getting Started Guide](https://eggspress.vercel.app/getting-started).
+In addition to the content you're reading here, you can customize and add your own sidebars, create new author profiles, and much more.

+This is done by setting the "[frontmatter](https://eggspress.org/blog/frontmatter)."
+If you need help getting started with editing this content, we recommend starting with [this article](https://eggspress.org/blog/editing-content) from the [Getting started guide](https://eggspress.org/getting-started).

 ![Eggie and Byline frolicking through the fields](fields.jpeg)

 ### Referencing other content

-To create a reference, you take the filename of the thing you're trying to reference and set it as a value for the correct frontmatter key.
-That's a mouthful, so it's probably easier just to show you an example!
+To create a reference, take the filename of the content item you're trying to reference.
+Then, drop its extension and set it as the value of the relevant frontmatter key.

+Phew, that was a mouthful.
+Maybe it's easier just to show you by example.

 The sidebar on this page is stored in a file called `eggspress_links.md` (found in the `my_sidebars` folder).
 To use it, drop the `.md` extension part of the name so that it's now `eggspress_links`.
 This turns into `sidebar: eggspress_links` in your frontmatter.

+You'll follow this same process to attribute posts to authors, set previous / next posts, and specify which posts are related to one you're editing.

 ### Author Profile

-On this post, you'll find author cards for us.
-They include our profile images, short blurbs about us, and a few links we wanted to share with our readers.

-If you click on them, they'll take you to our author pages.
-Here, you can see all of the posts we've published to this site and even more information about us!

-To create your very own author profile, go to the `my_authors` folder of your workspace and add a new file.
-To reference this file, follow the steps above under "Referencing other content".
-To reference multiple authors, separate each author reference with a comma.
+Author profiles are stored in files in a folder called `my_authors`.
+Eggspress pulls data from these files to create the author cards you see for us on this page!

+Author profiles also help generate the author pages you see when you click on our names in the author cards.

+> **Quick side note:** You can attribute a post to multiple authors by separating authors by commas.

-### Related Posts
+### Related, Previous, and Next Posts

-Point your readers to relevant content on your site by linking them to related posts.
-Related posts will always appear below your post contents and in the sidebar on larger screens.
+Eggspress can point your readers to other posts on your site, guiding them to relevant information.

+These links can appear at the end of a post and/or in the sidebar.
+You can set which posts are related and one post each for your previous and next posts.

 ## Styling your content